Sports ground safety certificate

 Safety certificates are obtained from your local authority.
 You must comply with any terms or conditions attached to a certificate.

-You can apply online for the following on the Gov.UK website:
+You can apply on the Gov.UK website:

 Am I eligible for a certificate?

 To be eligible for a safety certificate, you must be likely to be in a position to prevent contravention of the terms and conditions of a certificate.

 Applicants must provide requested information and plans to us within the time specified.
 If the applicant fails to provide the requested information within the specified time the application will be deemed to have been withdrawn.